CiscoDevNet/terraform-provider-aci/docs/data-sources/relation_from_vrf_to_address_family_ospf_timers.md

 page_title: "ACI: aci_relation_from_vrf_to_address_family_ospf_timers"
 sidebar_current: "docs-aci-data-source-aci_relation_from_vrf_to_address_family_ospf_timers"
 description: |-
-  Data source for ACI Relation From VRF To Address Family Ospf Timers
+  Data source for ACI Relation From VRF To Address Family OSPF Timers
 ---

 # aci_relation_from_vrf_to_address_family_ospf_timers #

-Data source for ACI Relation From VRF To Address Family Ospf Timers
+Data source for ACI Relation From VRF To Address Family OSPF Timers

 ## API Information ##